johnshearing/PrivateKeyVault/README.md

   * Press `Ctrl C` if you want to stop the parade of QR-Codes before the program is finished displaying all the lines in the file.
 * OK, so we displayed Bob's public key file as a parade of QR-Codes but how do we get this to Alice?
   * Run the above command again but this time use your smartphone to make a video of the QR-Code parade.
   * Email the video to Alice or email it to yourself for this demonstration.
-Actually, you don't need to email the video at all for the purposes of this demonstation - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can send it to someone with another PrivateKeyVault who can import it without ever connecting to the Internet and without connecting to any other devices as we will soon see.
+Actually, you don't need to email the video at all for the purposes of this demonstration - the point is for you to understand that you can get a text file out of the PrivateKeyVault by taking a video of QR-Codes flashed on the screen, and that you can send it to someone with another PrivateKeyVault who can import it without ever connecting to the Internet and without connecting to any other devices as we will soon see.

 Now we will be playing the part of Alice.
 * Alice has just received Bob's video on her smart phone.